DocumentUploader Class#

 priority – int, describing the priority of ingestion for the dataset to be loaded.
 Currently only supports a value of 0 or 1.
 0 means that the items are loaded in an asynchronous fashion and 1 would mean that the items are loaded in a synchronous fashion.

 pipeline_workflow_id – str, id of an existing pipeline workflow which should be used to process the current batch of items.
-Can only be used with parameter priority set to 1.
+When omitted, the pipeline the uploader is already bound to is used — that is the constructor’s

 Example: